In this advanced ESL lesson, students learn vocabulary related to illness and disease. They will also learn about similes.

 Disease vocabulary: I feel your pain!

-To learn about health issues, the student sorts them out according to categories (skin problem, virus, psychiatric illness, accident, bacteria) and then tries to identify health problems in the pictures.
+To learn about health issues, the student sorts different health problems into categories (skin problem, virus, psychiatric illness, accident, bacteria) and then tries to identify health problems in the pictures.

 In a matching exercise, the student matches a medical option to the medical problem.